 Please give us a call at 239-368-3252 or e-mail us at email@example.com if you have other questions.

-to obtain a permit, click here .
+We are guided by an appreciation for the professional paleontologist and also for the laws that regulate fossil hunting.
+For information on how to obtain a permit, click here .
 Our group permit will cover you on our trips.

 HOTEL INFORMATION -- Since most of our trips are close to Arcadia and Wauchula, a lot of our customers stay at the following hotels: